GeneralBots/BotBook/site/docs/chapter-02-the-package-based.md

-# About Packages
+---
+sidebar_position: 20
+---

+# Package Based principles

-Packages can be stored as folders in the file system, synced with cloud storages and content management systems like SharePoint and even sent like .zip files on a e-mail.
+Packages are folders in the file system, synced with cloud storages and content management systems like SharePoint and even sent like .zip files on a e-mail.
 Just to increse bot knowledge, intelligence and how they look to us.
 So working on a General Bots project is like to split the work on several packages if needed and work